List of Star Trek aliens: Sphere Builders

-Xindi-Reptilians resemble a cross between several Earth lizards.
-This species is responsible for a preemptive attack on Earth in 2153.
-Aided by trans-dimensional beings, the Reptilians also traveled to 2004 to collect blood samples for their bioweapon in the future but were foiled by Jonathan Archer and T'Pol.
-Reptilians prefer to be low to the ground instead of in highrise buildings.
-They use weapons with regenerative biometric power cells that overload if another species tries to use them.
-They use thermal chambers on board their ships to keep their energy.
-They are the most aggressive race of Xindi and seem more interested than the other races in destroying Earth.
-The military leadership of the Reptilians appears to be obsessed with eugenics.
-The Xindi-Insectoids is the race that the Reptilians are closest to.

-Along with the Insectoids, they are responsible for destroying the Xindi homeworld.
-The attack squadrons seen at Azati Prime consisted of two Reptilian and Insectoid ships.
-Commander Dolim was the Xindi-Reptilian representative on the Council.

 Xindi Council

 The Xindi Council is the joint governmental body of the Xindi races, as seen in Season three of Star Trek: Enterprise.
 The Council was formed after the destruction of the Xindi homeworld Xindus in the 2030s.
 It consisted of two representatives of each Xindi species and was created to find a new homeworld for all the Xindi races.
 Although they found a few suitable planets, they could never agree on a final choice.
 The Council chamber is located on a world 15.6 light-years from Azati Prime.
 The land-based races sit at a large round table in the center of the room, while the Aquatics look on from a large tank adjoining the chamber by a window.
 The section has built-in equipment for holographic and a viewscreen for telemetry.
 The room was a stronghold built by the Xindi-Avians before they were wiped out.

 Circa 2152, the council discovered that humans would destroy them in four hundred years.
 In a panic, they assigned the Primate scientist, Degra, to construct a weapon to destroy Earth.
 After several disagreements, the Council was dissolved.
 To do the Sphere Builders' bidding, the Reptilians and Insectoids broke away from the Primates, Arboreals, and Aquatics.
 Civil war ultimately broke out when Commander Dolim killed Degra.
 After Dolim was killed, the Sphere Builders were discredited, the super-weapon destroyed, and the Council reconvened.
 The names of council representatives as revealed in "The Council" were: